The act of performing a mitzvah is more than undertaking a “good deed.”

 At Congregation Emanu-El, we encourage students and their families to join with other members of our community to engage in the doing of mitzvot through any or all of these routes:

-- Seventh and eighth graders are invited to be part of our Mitzvah Corps community.
-Students study the Jewish texts that for thousands of years have inspired our people to justice and compassion and then put those studies into action through hands-on volunteer experiences at six different local organizations.
+- Participate in our Mitzvah Corps and Tzedek League communities for seventh and eighth graders.
+Students study the Jewish texts that for thousands of years have inspired our people to justice and compassion and then put those studies into action through hands-on volunteer experiences at different local organizations.
 Read a letter from a former Mitzvah Corps student who organized a special mitzvah »

 - Through the “Give a Mitzvah, Do a Mitzvah” program of the UJA-Federation, families are able to develop personal, independent projects.
 Learn more about this program »

 Back to Bar & Bat Mitzvah Program